 The following article is made possible by a grant from the Fondation Alcea as part of Global Geneva’s ‘Youth Writes’ (Young Journalists & Writers Programme).
 This seeks to promote young writers among high school students, but also to highlight awareness of critical global issues, including the Sustainable Development Goals (SDGs), and challenges facing young people.

 “We are alive.
 We are safe in Bangladesh.
 We are happy that our children can learn here,” calmly reflects Mohammed, a father of three, as we escape the intense midday heat in a covered tea shop.
-A well-presented and educated man, he was formerly employed by Care International in Myanmar, also known as Burma, and now volunteers with the Danish Refugee Council in the camps.
+A well-presented and educated man, he was formerly employed by Care International in Myanmar, and now volunteers with the Danish Refugee Council in the camps.
 He adds: “Of course, we want to go back to Myanmar, our home, but only if we are safe and given citizenship rights.”

 Fleeing with his family and not much else, he left behind a home, a shop, and 22 acres of farm land.
 In order to reach safety, he had to pay the extortionate $60 per person (borrowed from a friend) for the ferry across the Naf river, the natural land border between Bangladesh and Myanmar.
 He shakes his head.
 “Refugee life is not good,” he says.
 “But we are not powerful people.
 It is up to the UN and other international organizations.”